 Hylo works for groups of any size and excels at multi-stakeholder collaboration by making it possible to link groups together to form larger networks.
 Only on Hylo can you share one post with many different communities, creating conversations and actions across networks.

 Hylo saves time for community leaders by creating space for peer-to-peer coordination and conversations that drive action.
 People use Hylo to share resources, events, needs, and offers.
 Peer-to-peer organizing builds trust and grows relationships, making for stronger, more self-directed groups.
-We believe that trust and deep relationships are the magic formula for high-performing groups and strong communities, and we’ve designed every aspect of Hylo to help people build the trust that makes communities thrive.
+Building trust and deepening relationships generate strong communities capable of increasingly sophisticated coordination.
+We’ve designed every aspect of Hylo to help people build the trust that makes communities thrive.

 Hylo’s unique place-based tools enable local community building and resource sharing.
 Our geographic map helps people discover opportunities right around the corner.

 Our partners serve groups composed of member organizations and individuals all dedicated to a shared purpose.
 Here are some of them:

 Planetary Health Alliance is a non-profit out of Harvard with 220+ global member organizations at the intersection of public health and environmental health.
 They use Hylo to coordinate regional groups, student cohorts, and event participants involved in their many initiatives.
 Learn more >

 OpenTEAM (Open Tech Ecosystem for Agricultural Management) is a non-profit with 250 individuals, 45+ member organizations, and 15 farm & ranch networks dedicated to developing open source technology that improves soil health and advances regenerative agriculture.
 OpenTEAM is using Hylo to promote farmer-to-farmer relationships to support a collaborative learning network and collective governance.
 Learn more >